smithbm2316/bensmith.sh/src/pages/blog/astro-rss-full-content.md

 ```

 <br />

 Thanks for reading!
-If this post was helpful, please let me know on [Twitter](https://twitter.com/smithbm2316) or [Mastodon](https://fosstodon.org/@smithbm2316).
-I'd love to hear any feedback, typos I may have made, and hopefully that this post made getting up and running with an RSS feed in our Astro site easier for you.
+If this post was helpful, please let me know on [Twitter](https://twitter.com/smithbm2316) or [Mastodon](https://fosstodon.org/@smithbm2316), I'd love to hear any feedback you might have.